anthonythorne/visualcare-file-migration-renamer/docs/FILENAME_CONVENTIONS.md

 ---

-**To change or add valid separators, update `config/separators.yaml`.
+- To change or add valid separators, update `config/components.yaml`.
 All logic is YAML-driven for consistency and extensibility.**